warronbebster/mayor_game/README.md

 - Install dependencies with `mix deps.get`
 - Create and migrate your database with `mix ecto.setup`
 - Install Node.js dependencies with `npm install` inside the `assets` directory
+  - this might not be a thing anymore

 make sure Postgres is running, then start the Phoenix endpoint with `iex -S mix phx.server`